The Doctor's Enemies

 The Cybermen's main impediment was one that only flesh and blood creatures would have recognised: they have no heart, no emotions and no feelings.
 All feelings were eliminated from their lives when metal and plastic replaced the last piece of flesh.
 They achieved their immortality at a terrible price.
 They became dehumanised monsters.
 And, like human monsters down through the ages of Earth they became aware of the lack of love and feeling in their lives and substituted another goal - power!

 It was soon realised by those who confronted the Cybermen that they were extremely difficult to destroy.
-The Cybermen do have certain weaknesses though and these include solvents, strong gravitational fields, high radiation (Apparently mainly found in the more basic, more organic Cybermen), low temperatures (Although these Cybermen were designed to be cryogenically frozen, which contributed to this weakness), laser beams, sustained large weapon fire and strong emotions.
+The Cybermen do have certain weaknesses though and these include solvents, strong gravitational fields, high radiation (Apparently mainly found in the more basic, more organic Cybermen), low temperatures (Although these Cybermen were designed to be cryogenically frozen, which contributed to this weakness; they are otherwise comfortable operating in such cold conditions as the vacuum of space), laser beams, sustained large weapon fire and strong emotions.
 Their major weakness though is gold which is fatal to them.
 Despite these weaknesses they are still not easy to defeat especially when they are fought in great numbers.
 Even with the use of grenades and other heavy gunfire UNIT found that these tools only delayed the Cybermen's attack.
 With the gained knowledge that gold is fatal to them it was revealed in the 1989 story "Battlefield" that gold tipped bullets was now a standard issue for UNIT soldiers.
 It should be noted, however, that earlier versions of the Cybermen (As seen in 'Iceberg' and 'Spare Parts') lack this weakness; presumably this weakness was caused by some enhancements made to the Cybermen in other regards.

 THEIR WEAPONS